Join beClub

 century, millennials have been the talk of the town, with older generations

-how and why millennials seem to be ruining
+constantly wondering how and why millennials seem to be ruining everything.
+Articles like

 5 Industries Millennials Are Killing (And Why), Millennials Are Snubbing Diamonds, and 6 Reasons Why More Millennials Aren’t Buying Homes roam the Internet, making us